buzzgreyday/sspaghetty/README.md

 ## Install
 1. Download the sspaghetti
+2. Make executable
+   `chmod +x spaghetti`
-2. Create an API access token on DO
+3. Create an API access token on DO
-3. Install
+4. Install
    `sspaghetti install`
-4. Connect
+5. Connect
    `sspaghetti connect`

 The script will encode the API access token for safe usage and remember your connection values.